erindatkinson/slack-emojinator/README.md

 * [Open your browser's dev tools](http://webmasters.stackexchange.com/a/77337) and copy the value of `document.cookie`.
 * Go to the Network tab.
 * Re-load your workspace's `https://{teamname}.slack.com/customize/emoji` page.
-* Find the call to `info`.
+* Find the various calls to `info`.
+  * In the payload of one of them will be the token, copy the value of the token and add to your `.env` file.
   * Scroll to `Request-Headers`, copy the value of "Cookie,"and add to your `.env` file.
-  * In the payload, copy the value of the token and add to your `.env` file.

 ```bash
 cp .env.example .env